enterheadlines/entertopia/README.md

 # entertopia
+## Features
+ - 130+ Games
+ - 50+ ROMs
+ - 16+ Apps
+ - forced cloaking
+ - frequent updates
+ - Useful tools and bookmarks
+## Credits
+ - Developed by Infamy/enterheadlines
+ - Most games by 3kh0
+ - ROMs by Vimms lair
+## Other
-Play free online games at Entertopia, the best place to play quality browser games If you have any questions or have any suggestions join our discord https://discord.gg/WSUy3dHFRh
+If u have any questions or suggestions, join our discord server https://discord.gg/WSUy3dHFRh